What are your plans for your educational future? Do you know what you want to do for your career?

 - Post Secondary Enrollment Options/ Community College of Aurora is available for juniors and seniors to take courses at the CCA campus for both high school and college credit.
 Tuition for higher education courses shall be paid by APS in accordance with the qualifications of the PACESetter Program.

-- The ASCENT is available for students who have completed the requirements for high school graduation and who choose to take additional higher education courses during an additional year of school.
-Tuition for higher education courses shall be paid by APS in accordance with the qualifications of the PACE Setter Program.
-Students will then recieve their high school diploma at the end of that additional year of school.
+- ASCENT is available for students who have completed the requirements for high school graduation and who choose to take additional higher education courses during an additional year of school.
+Tuition for higher education courses shall be paid by APS in accordance with the qualifications of the PACESetter Program.
+Students will then receive their high school diploma at the end of that additional year of school.
 Students will walk with their graduating class.
-There are three secondary institutions that participate in Ascent: Community College of Aurora, Pickens Technical College and Metropolitan State University.
+There are three secondary institutions that participate in Ascent: Community College of Aurora, Pickens Technical College, and Metropolitan State University.

 Post-Secondary and Work-Related Resources

 CCA Strengthening Working Families Initiative (SWFI) is a grant-funded program for parenting college students to receive free education in healthcare, IT, and advanced manufacturing.